 Because of having to check "Yes" to the habitual drunkard question, you should also prepare materials to accompany your application or to bring with you to your citizenship interview, showing the steps you've taken to seek treatment, and ideally including statements from counselors or group leaders attesting to your currently sober and responsible behavior.

-See an immigration lawyer for a full personal analysis.
-And for more information on the citizenship application process, see Nolo’s articles on How to Become a U.S. Citizen.
+See an experienced immigration attorney for a full personal analysis of your eligibility for U.S. citizenship and to check whether applying will put you at risk of deportation; and, if you wish, for help with the paperwork and interview.
+And for more information on the citizenship application process, see Nolo's articles on How to Become a U.S. Citizen.